eleleung/cits3002/README.md

 ## A Secure File Server

-This project needs to create a file server/client pair that uses ssl for encryption.
+This project needs to create a file server/client pair that uses openSSL for encryption.

 The following commands need to be implemented:
 * -a filename 		: add or replace a file on the oldtrusty server